IMPORTANCE OF ENVIRONMENTAL

 - Put Advanced Shipping Notifications policies in place.

-- Decide on a well-written returns policy that to prevent any miscommunication.
+- Decide on a well-written returns policy to prevent any miscommunication.

 - Ensure minimal touch of products.
 The use of efficient labels and correct information on products should prevent this.